Burgerballs/fnfmodguides/README.md

 ## Why does this guide not cover anything art related?

-This guide assumes that you know art or somebody else made the art you'll use within the mod, because I honestly know nothing about art.
+This guide assumes that you know art or somebody else made the art you'll use within the mod, because I honestly know nothing about art despite my increasing interest into learning how to do it.

 ## Should this guide be followed 1-to-1